macisamuele/QueueSimulator/README.md

  - in server_getAverageServiceRate the average service rate expected
  - in server_getVarianceOfServiceTime function the variance expected of the service rate

-Apologize for the user <i>un-friendly</i> approach but the original simulator's request was really constrained.<br />
+Apologize for the user *un-friendly* approach but the original simulator's request was really constrained.

 For sure you have to apply only few modification to the code.

 Enjoy with this simulator.